the-technat/WALL-E/docs/arch.md

 nmcli device wifi connect SSID password password
 ```

 More information about `nmcli` can be found [here](https://wiki.archlinux.org/index.php/NetworkManager#nmcli_examples).
-Note that there is a GUI like application called `nmtui` that can also be used to interact with `NetworkManager`
+Note that there is also a more user-firendly `nmtui` that can also be used to interact with `NetworkManager`.

-Well not always everything works expected.
-So let's take a step back and go through all the things that should be checked before running the above commands.
+Well not always Networking (and especially WiFi) works as expected.
+So let's take a step back and go through all the things that could go wrong.

 ### Check drivers
 The most important thing is to see wether the system has detected our network interface and can use it by loading the correct driver for it.
-Normally the linux kernel does a good job by picking the correct default driver for your network interface.
+Normally the linux kernel does a good job by picking the correct default driver for your network interface (that's why you have `linux-firmware` package).
 Let's check if he did:

 ```
 lspci -k | grep -i net -A 3